juergenweb/FrontendForms/README.md

 The most secure approach is to allow only specific MIME types rather than blocking specific MIME types.
 If a user uploads a file with a MIME type that is not allowed, the form submission will fail and an error message will be displayed.

+### Measure 10: Re-render images after upload
+Re-render (decode and re-save) uploaded images to strip any hidden payload that might be smuggled inside the original file bytes or metadata.
+This removes anything that relied on the original file bytes surviving untouched - e.g. a "polyglot" file that is simultaneously a valid image and valid PHP/HTML/JS code, or a payload hidden inside EXIF/metadata fields - regardless of the specific technique used.
+If unchecked, uploaded images are stored exactly as received.

 ## Prevent double form submission
 There is also a session active which prevents double form submission after successful validation.
 It compares the session value with the value of a hidden field.
 If the values are different, it is an indication that